chikamsoachu1/Take-Home-Challenge_Trucks/README.md

      csvjson.json-- All the food truck data  is converted to json objects and strored here block.js --Logic for the block class

+  ## MODULES AND PACAKAGES
+     The api is built primarily using the Express web framework Geo hashing is done using the ngeohash both modules can be found on the npm site
   ## HOW TO RUN

      Clone git reposirtory to a folder